 Professor William Binchy, Regius Professor of Law, Trinity College, Dublin

 Professor Andrew Burrows, Of the Middle Temple, Barrister; Norton Rose Professor of Commercial Law, St Hugh’s College, University of Oxford

 The Hon Guido Calabresi, Judge, United States Court of Appeals (2nd Circuit); Sterling Professor of Law, Yale University

 Professor Anthony M Dugdale, Beachcroft Wansbroughs Professor of Law, University of Keele

-Professor Bruce Feldthusen, Professor and Dean of Law, Common Law Section, University of Ottawa
+Professor Bruce Feldthusen, Professor, Faculty of Law, Common Law Section, University of Ottawa

 Professor Peter Handford, Emeritus Professor, Law School, University of Western Australia

 Professor Michael A Jones, Professor of Common Law, University of Liverpool

 Professor Emeritus Sir Ian Kennedy, Professor of Health Law, Ethics and Policy, Emeritus, Kings College, University of London

 The Hon Gerard La Forest QC, Former Justice of the Supreme Court of Canada; Distinguished Scholar in Residence, Faculty of Law, University of New Brunswick